paluh/purescript-routing-bob/README.md

     ```

-  * records are converted into query (there is still some error handling missing...)
+  * records are converted into query (there is still some error handling missing...):

     ```purescript
     data SumWithInternalRecords